AlphaAssay $ test my signal

 -d @golden_lookahead.json

 No account, no key — the demo tier is free and rate-limited.
-All specimens: golden specimens.
+All specimens, as direct downloads: golden specimens.

 2 — Read the verdict

-The expected result for this specimen is fail with the failure code edge_collapses_at_lag1: the battery notices that the „edge" vanishes the moment execution is delayed by one bar — the classic signature of leaked future information.
+The expected result for this specimen is fail, died_at: net_edge, with the failure code no_net_edge: it is a whipsaw with no net-of-cost edge, so it dies at the first gate before any deeper test runs.
 Every field of the response is explained in verdicts & the gradient.

 {